MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/navigation-history-and-backwards-navigation.md

 ---
-Description: Learn how to implement backwards navigation for traversing the user's navigation history within a Windows app.
+description: Learn how to implement backwards navigation for traversing the user's navigation history within a Windows app.
 title: Navigation history and backwards navigation
 template: detail.hbs
 op-migration-status: ready